 Malaysia has two separate parts, West Malaysia and East Malaysia.
 Today we’ll go through a guide in traveling West Malaysia.
+I will tell you my exact Malaysia Travel Itinerary.
 I will write about my experience in East Malaysia soon.
 (Hopefully real soon.
 Let me know if that’s your way now, so I can write about it ;))

 Malaysia is a multicultural country where you can find Malayan, Chinese and Indian communities.
 When you can find these different communities of people together, you are sure to find various types of food.

 Malaysia is a Muslim country.
 Around 60% of the population are following this religion.
 You can find mosques everywhere.
 But, you can also find temples too.
 Around 20 % of the population are Buddhist.
 Malayan is the language of the country and it’s easy to learn a few words.
 A basic knowleadge of the language is helpful for backpacking Malaysia.

 The local currency is Malaysian Ringgit.
 The exchange is 1 USD= 4.25 Ringgits.
 You know exchange rates can change.
 If you want to know the exact rate, check here.
 If you are bringing a debit card, you will find ATMs while backpacking Malaysia very often.
 Malayan Bank isn’t charging commission for foreign cards.
 If you are bringing cash for backpacking Malaysia, you will find exchange office and banks everywhere too.
 Just make sure that you can get the best rate for your money.